pulse-framework/pulse/docs/v3/docs/collections.md

 ## Groups

+Groups are arrays of primary keys referencing data inside a Collection, we call this the `index`.

-Groups handy to provide arrays of collection data and can be used independently in your components.
-When the index of a group is modified, it will "rebuild" the `output` with actual collection data.
+Groups provide a cached array of actual collection data mirroring the index.
+When the index is modified, the `output` will rebuild with actual collection data.

 ```js
 const MyCollection = App.Collection<DataType>()(Collection => ({